The Benefits of an Efficient Building

-Good insulation, thorough air sealing work and quality Energy Star® certified windows will control heat, moisture and airflow in an effective way that keeps occupants comfortable and breathing freely.
-Efficient ventilation systems like air exchangers on heating systems, ventilators, fans and heat recovery circulate air inside a building, and push out unwanted moisture and polluted air.
-High efficiency boilers and furnaces that are properly sized use less energy and heat buildings more efficiently without leaving hot or cold spots.
+What can you do about it?
+Good insulation, thorough air sealing work, and quality Energy Star® certified windows will control heat, moisture, and airflow in an effective way that keeps your family comfortable and breathing freely.
+Want to go one step further?
+Efficient ventilation systems like air exchangers on heating systems, ventilators, fans, and heat recovery circulate air and push out unwanted moisture and pollutants.
+High-efficiency boilers and furnaces use less energy and heat buildings more efficiently without leaving hot or cold spots.

-For humidity over 50%, issues like airborne diseases can be very difficult to control in indoor spaces.
-In spaces that see issues like humidity at these levels, it can be crucial to cycle air into the space every 3-4 hours.
-Finding a good balance between sealing up air leaks, and having enough ventilation from outside can be important to the comfort of occupants.
-To understand a building as a ‘system’ of processes, rather than simply a space or set of spaces. is crucial to creating a comfortable and healthy building.
+And for humidity over 50%, issues like airborne diseases become more difficult to control in indoor spaces.
+In areas that see issues like humidity at these levels, it can be crucial to cycle air into the space every 3-4 hours.
+Finding a good balance between sealing up air leaks and having enough ventilation from outside is vital for your comfort.